GB127/SJ-rando/README.md

     You need to download Python 3.8.
         https://realpython.com/installing-python/
-    Drag the gamefile named Vanilla.nes in the same folder Open the command line on the same folder.
+    Drag the gamefile named Vanilla.nes in the same folder Note : You can rename your file without any issue.
+    Open the command line on the same folder.
         For windows : https://www.thewindowsclub.com/how-to-open-command-prompt-from-right-click-menu/
     type the command : python main.py -h